jgorset/custodian/README.md

 ### Server

 Start Custodian and configure it to sample metrics every 60 seconds and expose them over HTTP on port 5100:

-    $ custodian start --port=5100 --interval=60
+    $ custodian --port=5100 --interval=60

 #### Samplers

-Custodian aggregates metrics from *samplers*, and ships with samplers for popular figures:

-    $ custodian samplers
-    15 samplers:

-      cpu       CPU usage
-      ram       RAM usage
-      disk      Disk usage
-      load      Load average
-      who       Logged in users
-      ...

-##### Rolling your own

-CPU, RAM and disk usage is interesting and all, but custom samplers are all the rage.
+Custodian aggregates metrics from *samplers*, and ships with samplers for popular figures such as logged in users and load averages.
+That's interesting and all, but custom samplers are all the rage.
-Samplers are just Ruby classes, so it's really easy to roll your own:

 ```ruby
 class RegisteredUsers < Custodian::Samplers::Sampler